sanposhiho/gomockhandler/README.md

 After generating the config, your `go:generate` comments are no longer needed.
 You've been released from a slow-mockgen with `go generate`!

 Let's delete all `go:generate` comments for mockgen in your project.

+### Recommendations

+- name the config file `gomockhandler.json`, and place it in a location where the gomockhandler is likely to be run frequently.
+- use **Source Mode**, if there is no great reason to use Reflect mode., which is much faster because the gomockhandler will skip processing if the source file has not been changed.

 ### delete mocks to be generated from config